 Decrease in Unemployment

 New York State’s unemployment rate has steadily declined since the 8.5 percent high in 2012 to the current rate of 4.0 percent.
-Additionally, in 2018, the number of job openings outnumbered the number unemployed individuals.
+Additionally, in 2018, the number of job openings outnumbered the number of unemployed individuals.
 This is not due to a lack of skills of those unemployed, but rather a lack of individuals who are actively looking for new jobs.

 Increases in Minimum Wage

 During the last two years, the minimum wage has increased, on average, by 25 percent across New York State and is scheduled to continue to increase annually until the entire state reaches the $15 per hour minimum wage (which New York City has already reached).
 Furthermore, fast food workers have been singled out to reach the $15 per hour minimum wage by July 2021.
-The increase in minimum wage has not only resulted in a financial burden on tax-exempts, but has also impacted recruiting efforts as individuals are more likely to get a job at a fast food chain that pays more and is physically less demanding than some jobs in the tax-exempt sector.
+The increase in the minimum wage has not only resulted in a financial burden on tax-exempts but has also impacted recruiting efforts as individuals are more likely to get a job at a fast-food chain that pays more and is physically less demanding than some jobs in the tax-exempt sector.

-The three areas mentioned above have had a significant impact on the ability of tax-exempts to attract and retain quality employees at all levels and has created a staffing crisis.
+The three areas mentioned above have had a significant impact on the ability of tax-exempt to attract and retain quality employees at all levels and has created a staffing crisis.
 Unfortunately, based on the current trends, it does not appear that this staffing crisis is going to improve in the near future.
 So, what can tax-exempts do to be competitive?

 Since the number of people looking for jobs is smaller than the number of available jobs, tax-exempts must be strategic in their recruitment initiatives.
 They must be willing to think outside the box.
 They can’t be afraid to be different and must be willing to be creative when it comes to recruiting employees.